Beer-Koala/Quoteslist/README.md

 #### Functional

-1. Save the user's selected list and display it upon opening (currently, the first list is opened)
-2. Display a text (or image) placeholder if no stocks have been selected in the list
+1. Display a text (or image) placeholder if no stocks have been selected in the list

 #### Code-related

-1. Used SwiftGen for texts.
+2. Used SwiftGen for texts.
-2. Migrate from CocoaPods to SwiftPackageManager.
+3. Migrate from CocoaPods to SwiftPackageManager.
-3. Add a coordinator and manage screens through it.
+4. Add a coordinator and manage screens through it.
-4. Use SnapKit for UI layout.
+5. Use SnapKit for UI layout.
-5. Introduce base classes for View and Presenter.
+6. Introduce base classes for View and Presenter.